Ziumper/ziumper.github.io/_posts/2023-10-23-how-to-store-big-binary-files-with-git-lfs.md

 # Gitlab setup

 Firstly you need to disable default lfs service of gitlab.
-It's very vell documented feature in official documentation [Gitlab](https://docs.gitlab.com/ee/topics/git/lfs) but there is not many information how to disable it.
+It's very vell documented feature in official documentation [Gitlab](https://docs.gitlab.com/ee/topics/git/lfs) but there is not much information how to disable it.

-It's a ltile tricky and not really user friendly but obviously you need to select your repository and dive into settings.
+It's a litle tricky and not really user friendly but obviously you need to select your repository and dive into settings.
 ![gitlab!](/assets/images/posts-images/settings_gitlab.png "setup gitlab lfs")

 ![gitlab2!](/assets/images/posts-images/disable_gitlab_lfs_example.png "disable gitlab lfs")